lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/20+ Catharsis.md

 compassion and benevolence alone could hold the world together and change it

 Twilight Sparkle was the first one to really start making sense of it all.
 I knew that she would lead Equestria to a new and happier era, and that she would be the one to usher in the future for ponies.
-My little purple alicorn was always destined to guide the ponies into an eternal autumn of happiness and progress.
+My little alicorn was always destined to guide the ponies into an eternal autumn of happiness and progress.
 I just had to let her find her own way of doing so."

 The hardest times lead to the greatest victories.
 Peace is stagnation.
 Lack of fear is death.